jdsteinbach/jdsteinbach.github.io/posts/2015-02-25-not-breaking-up-sass.md

 ## Disclaimer

-Once upon a time, Sass was the crazy new thing to try and CSS &#8220;purists&#8221; have been resisting it for years now.
+Once upon a time, Sass was the cool new thing to try and CSS &#8220;purists&#8221; have been resisting it for years now.
 I started using Sass after it became widely used, so I can&#8217;t personally appreciate what Hampton, Natalie, and Chris went through as pioneers in the early days.
 I&#8217;m certainly not trying to put down PostCSS or any similarly new front-end tool.
 There&#8217;s definitely good reason to push boundaries and try experimental workflows and write new tools.
 I&#8217;m impressed by the people who have the skills to imagine and code those tools.

 I&#8217;m not breaking up with Sass, and you don&#8217;t need to either.